mickaellalande/academic-kickstart/content/post/tutorial/how-to-create-an-academic-github-page-with-hugo/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/2MsN8gpT6jY" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-The important is to create the repository `your-name.github.io`, then we will update the content of this repository automatically with the [Academic Theme](https://sourcethemes.com/academic/).
+The important is to create the repository `your-name.github.io`, then we will update the content of this repository automatically with a [Wowchemy](https://wowchemy.com/) Academic template.

 ## 2. Install Academic Theme and Hugo

-Again you'll find the steps on their website: https://sourcethemes.com/academic/docs/install/#install-with-git
+Again you'll find the steps on their website: https://wowchemy.com/docs/hugo-tutorials/deployment/#github-pages

 {{% alert note %}}
 There are different ways to install the Academic theme.
-The recommended installation will automatically deploy it on a free server, and I didn't find a way to link it to the GitHub page later, so I recommend to follow the Git installation from the link above.
+The recommended installation will automatically deploy it on a free server, and I didn't find a way to link it to the GitHub page later, so I recommend following the Git installation from the link above.
 {{% /alert %}}

 ### Install Hugo

 I had some trouble with installing [**Hugo with Homebrew on Linux**](https://gohugo.io/getting-started/installing/#quick-install)**.** If you do have the same problem, I advise you to try to install it with the [**snap version**](https://gohugo.io/getting-started/installing/#snap-package) (don't install it with **apt-get** because the version is not updated: see this [issue](https://github.com/gcushen/hugo-academic/issues/703)).
-All this [Academic theme](https://sourcethemes.com/academic/) is based on the [Hugo Framework](https://gohugo.io/) so it is necessary to install it.
+All this Academic theme is based on the [Hugo Framework](https://gohugo.io/) so it is necessary to install it.

-### [Fork](https://github.com/sourcethemes/academic-kickstart#fork-destination-box) the *Academic Kickstart* repository
+### [Fork](https://github.com/wowchemy/starter-hugo-academic#fork-destination-box) the *Academic Kickstart* repository

+{{% alert warning %}}
+The new repository name is: `wowchemy/starter-hugo-academic`, so replace `academic-kickstart` by `starter-hugo-academic` in the following paragraph.
+{{% /alert %}}

 {{< figure src="academic.jpg" title="" lightbox="true" >}}